Ekumen-OS/beluga/beluga_tutorial/README.md

 * `ranges::views::transform` transform them to relative poses from the robot's **current_pose**.
 * `ranges::to<SensorData>` convert the range to a SensorData type defined previously.

-To calculate the weigth for each particle, we previously need to build the range `particle_sensor_data`.
+To calculate the weight for each particle, we previously need to build the range `particle_sensor_data`.
 This range represent the relative distances of each landmark to the particle.

 ```cpp
 // Sensor model